Gun silencers would be barred under new federal legislation

 Federal law requires their registration, as well as a $200 tax.

+The buyback would financed by federal grants, Menendez said.
+The measure would also include some exceptions for current and former law enforcement personnel.

+The inspiration for the proposal came after last month’s fatal shooting in Virginia Beach, Menendez said.

-Last month a Virginia Beach employee used two semi-automatic handguns, a silencer and extended ammunition magazines to kill 12 people at a municipal building.
-The shooter was then killed in a gunbattle with police.
+Virginia Beach employee DeWayne Craddock used two semi-automatic handguns, a silencer and extended ammunition magazines.
+Twelve people at a municipal building were killed, while Craddock died in a gunbattle with police.

+A House version of the bill was being introduced by U.S. Rep. Bonnie Watson Coleman, a New Jersey Democrat, Menendez said.
+Other measures involving silencers are also being introduced.

+Virginia Democratic Rep. Jennifer Wexton introduced a measure Friday that would allow the chief law enforcement officers in jurisdictions where a silencer is registered to approve or deny the sale or transfer of silencers.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.